Download a copy of this statement

 How long will we retain information about you

-Typically we retain your personal data for a minimum of 7 years.
+Typically we retain your personal data for 7 years.
 We will only retain and use your personal data thereafter as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
-Please see our Terms of Business for further details.
+If you would like to learn more about our Data Retention and Disposal Policy please contact us at firstname.lastname@example.org.

-If you are unhappy with the way in which your personal data has been processed you may in the first instance contact the Data Protection Officer using the contact details above.
+If you are unhappy with the way in which your personal data has been processed you may in the first instance contact the Data Protection Officer:

 If you remain dissatisfied then you have the right to apply directly to the Information Commissioner’s Office for a decision.
 The Information Commissioner can be contacted at: